Eric Schmitt: Immigration

 In April 2022, Schmitt repeated a Great Replacement–derived claim on Glenn Beck's program that the Democratic Party seeks to "fundamentally" change the country through illegal immigration to the United States.
 In a September 2025 speech, Schmitt criticized both legal and illegal immigration to the United States.

 LGBTQ+ rights

 In 2019, Schmitt was among 14 Republican state attorneys general signatories who signed an amicus brief to the Supreme Court brief arguing that the Civil Rights Act of 1964 does not protect LGBTQ+ people from employment discrimination.
 In June 2020, the Supreme Court ruled 6-3 that employment discrimination on the basis of sexual orientation does violate the Civil Rights Act of 1964.

+Military

+In 2026, Schmitt blocked a measure to fund the U.S. Coast Guard during a partial government shutdown.
+While the U.S. Department of Defense was funded, and other five branches of the military were paid, the Coast Guard is a part of the Department of Homeland Security due to its law enforcement authorities and worked without the guarantee they would be paid.

 Religion and schools

 In 2019, Schmitt spoke in defense of the Cameron R-1 School District after it came under criticism from the Freedom From Religion Foundation over a high school football coach who led students in prayer before and after games.
 The group contended that the practice violating the Establishment Clause of the First Amendment.
 In a letter, Schmitt called the foundation an "extreme anti-religion organization" and said he would support the coach, school, and school district if the group sued.